 Although the Hilton Boston Downtown/Faneuil Hall in downtown Boston may not be an obvious choice for leisure travelers, it offers terrific value because of its easy access to top attractions, excellent restaurants, and the waterfront.

-Faneuil Marketplace, the New England Aquarium, and the Rose Kennedy Greenway are nearby.
+Faneuil Marketplace, the Theatre District, New England Aquarium, and the Rose Kennedy Greenway are nearby.

-Still, it's one of those "hidden secrets" of Boston accommodations - a hotel that vacation visitors don't necessarily consider, but should.
+Still, the Hilton Boston Downtown is one of those "hidden secrets" of Boston accommodations - a hotel that vacation visitors don't necessarily consider, but should.

 Business visitors to Boston know the Hilton well because of its convenient location right in the middle of the Financial District.

 Part of what distinguishes the Hilton is its past life as Boston's first skyscraper, a historic landmark building erected in 1928 and considered one of the city's best Art Deco buildings still in existence.

 Even though the building is no longer the tallest building in the neighborhood, you'll get glimpses of its original glamour including many Art Deco details in the Hilton's public reception areas.

 Definitely different from what you may have experienced in recently built Hiltons!

 Guest rooms have 12 foot ceilings, crown moldings, Art Deco-influenced furnishings, and high-speed Internet access.
-A plush robe and umbrella (not to imply that Boston is rainy) will await you in your room for your use during your stay in the Hilton Boston Financial District Hotel.
+A plush robe and umbrella (Boston does get rainy at times) will await you in your room for your use during your stay in the Hilton Boston Financial District Hotel.